 They also deserve that you, me, and the powers that be slow down hair-trigger emotions and make a sincere attempt to comprehend what’s happening instead of making shamefully lame judgments and Olympic-sized leaps to conclusion that lead only to more disastrous consequences.

-Mostly, they and we need news outlets who care more about these people than they do their own profits—and reporters who have at some point in their lives taken a biology class.
+Mostly, they and we need news outlets who care more about these people than they do their own profits and fame—and reporters who have at some point in their lives taken a biology class.

 Alan Schwarz would not dare publicly bully children born with heart defects, malformed lungs and limbs, vision problems, diabetes type I, hemophilia, or asthma.
 Yet, when it comes to the most vulnerable, delicate organ of all—the brain—and the most documented psychiatric condition of childhood—ADHD—he finds it fair game.
 Alan, please go back to the sports deck.
-Your flair with “statistics” would be more useful there.
+Your detached flair with “statistics” would be less harmful there.